lucascbeyeler/zmbackup/README.md

 Usage
 ------------

-To check all the options available to Zmbackup, just execute zmbackup -h or zmbackup --help.
+To check all the options available to Zmbackup, just execute **zmbackup -h** or **zmbackup --help**.
 This will return for you a list with all the options, what each one of them does, and the syntax.

 ```
 $ zmbackup -h